ahmeterdem1/SSL-Messager/README.md

 `MSG target username message token \r\n`

+When group chat is enabled:

+`MSGG username message token \r\n`

-Server redirects this message to the target in the exact same order, except the first word:
+Server redirects this message to the target(s) in the exact same order, except the first word:

 `RELAY target username message \r\n`

+When group chat is enabled by the sender:

+`RELAYG username message \r\n`

 To check if a client socket is online, server tries to send the following message (no response needed):